JoelMichaelRutter/wax_crate_MS5/README.md

 6. In the bash terminal, enter “git clone”, then paste in the URL copied from the GitHub repository and hit enter.
 7. A clone of all files will now be pulled into the workspace.

 It’s worth noting that you will also need to create your environment variables either via your IDE or an env.py file.
-You will also need to run the following command: pip3 install -r requirements.txt
+You will also need to run the following command: pip3 install -r requirements.txt wich will install all of the dependencies from my requirements.txt file into your workspace.

 The command above will download all the dependencies you need for a clone of the project in it’s current state based on the dependencies within the requirements.txt file.